 I truly believe that there is a deck here for every beginner tarot reader, no matter your learning or reading style!

-Let me know if there are any other tarot decks that you think suit beginner readers.
+Let me know if there are any other tarot decks that you think suit beginner readers so I can add them to my list of tarot for beginners.

 Don't forget to pin this post!